open-life-science/ols-9/README.md

 Welcome!
 This is the [ninth cohort of the Open Seeds](https://we-are-ols.org/openseeds/) (OLS-9) program repository.
 This repository will be used to archive meeting notes and use GitHub issues to track the progress of OLS-9 projects.

+Learn about all participants and projects in [Catalyst Track](https://we-are-ols.org/openseeds/ols-9-catalyst/) and [DRI-EDRI Track](https://we-are-ols.org/openseeds/ols-9-dra/).

+### Participation Guidelines

+Open Life Science participants adhere to a [code of conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behaviour to [team@we-are-ols.org](mailto:team@we-are-ols.org).

+### Graduation guide

+To learn about graduation criteria and process, please visit this [Graduation Guide](Graduation guide).

 ## Important resources

-Learn about all participants and projects in [Catalyst Track](https://we-are-ols.org/openseeds/ols-9-catalyst/) and [DRI-EDRI Track](https://we-are-ols.org/openseeds/ols-9-dra/).
+Please visit notes to find out structure of the programme, notes taken during the session as well as assignments shared at the end of the cohort calls.

 | Week | Topic | YouTube Link | Notes | Zenodo link | Cite this as |
 |:-----|:------|:-------------|:------|:-------------|:----------|